 Source: US Geological Survey (USGS), Heavy-Mineral Sand Resources in the Southeastern U.S.

-Titanium, in commercially-valuable deposits, has been found in Virginia in the Blue Ridge on the Piney River, in Hanover County, and near Emporia in the Old Hickory Heavy Mineral Sand Deposit.
+Commercially-valuable deposits of titanium have been found in the Blue Ridge on the Piney River in Nelson County and in Hanover County.
+Sedimentary deposits of tiitanum which eroded frpm the source rock in the Blue Ridge have been found near Emporia, in the Old Hickory Heavy Mineral Sand Deposit.

 Within the United States, titanium is mined in just Virginia, Nevada and Utah.
 In Virginia, in addition to the Roseland-Piney River district, titanium ore has been mined from Montpelier metanorthosite (a metamorphosed rock that was once molten magma) in the Goochland terrane in the Piedmont physiographic province, and from sediments on the Coastal Plain.

 The Piedmont deposits in Hanover and Goochland counties were in thick saprolite.
 It had formed from the decay of underlying granitic biotite gneiss where the bedrock was cut by pegmatite dikes rich in rutile and ilmenite, which are oxides of totanium.
 Titanium, like quartz, dissolves very slowly in water.
 Crystals of other minerals such as feldpar transform into clay particles and wash away, concentrating the titanium that is less mobile.

 Mining titanium in the Piedmont started in 1957.
 Since 1993, the operation has focused on producing feldspar and silica products.2